ARTICLE I: NAME

-Regular membership will be open to all students who are currently enrolled at the University of Oklahoma, provided that they express interest in the activities of the Sooner Badminton Club.
+Regular membership will be open to all students who are currently enrolled at the University of Oklahoma, provided that they express interest in the activities of the OU Badminton Club.
 Regular membership shall be terminated once the individual is no longer a student at the University of Oklahoma.

 (B) Associate Member

-Associate membership will be open to all non-students, faculty and staff members, as well as spouses and family members within the surrounding communities, who express interest in the Sooner Badminton Club.
+Associate membership will be open to all non-students, faculty and staff members, as well as spouses and family members within the surrounding communities, who express interest in the OU Badminton Club.
 Membership shall be terminated once the individual expresses his/her wish to no longer be considered a member.

 (C) Honorary Member

 Honorary membership may be awarded to those non-OU students or employees, OU alumni, or any badminton players, who express interest in the Club activities, and who have demonstrated high standards of performance in the sport of badminton.
 The decision to award honorary membership shall be taken by the executive committee.
-Once membership is established, each member shall be placed on the official mailing list maintained by the Sooner Badminton Club.
+Once membership is established, each member shall be placed on the official mailing list maintained by the OU Badminton Club.
 Thereafter, members shall be regularly updated and informed about pertinent issues, current events, and various programs and activities of the club.

 Section 2: Violations & Removal Procedures

-Any member may be suspended or expelled and subjected to such disciplinary action that the Executive Committee deems fit, for any violation of the provisions of the constitution, or for any conduct that is considered by the Executive Committee to be detrimental to the interests of the members and purpose of the Sooner Badminton Club.
+Any member may be suspended or expelled and subjected to such disciplinary action that the Executive Committee deems fit, for any violation of the provisions of the constitution, or for any conduct that is considered by the Executive Committee to be detrimental to the interests of the members and purpose of the OU Badminton Club.
 The Executive Committee shall handle removal procedures of members based upon the facts and allegations of each individual case.

 (a) No action can be initiated under this provision by the Executive Committee unless the members of the club approve the proposed action by two-thirds majority.